najibels/FinalCapstone/README.md

 ## DataBase Schema

 ## Lessons Learned
-- To use Spring JPA over Spring Hibernate
+- To use Spring JPA over Spring Hibernate.
-- To create a clear plan and use of  application before starting
+- Planning is important .It is important To create a clear plan and use of  application before starting or you can find your self in a confusing position.
-- Ask for help when stuck and to make user resources online and people
+- Ask for help when stuck and to make use of  resources online and people.
-- Better understanding of individual Project management
+- Better understanding of individual Project management.
+- Have better task prioritization.

 ## Technical challenges
--Converting From Spring Hibernate to Spring JPA
+-Converting From Spring Hibernate to Spring JPA.
-- Connecting front end to back end (ThymeLeaf)
+- Connecting front end to back end (ThymeLeaf).
-- CSS/Styling issues
+- CSS/Styling issues.
+- Getting Images to display from database.
+- Getting user roles to work.
+- Learning ThymeLeaf on the fly

 ## What additional features could be added in the future
 - Payment options